 For an exemption of taxes on personal property such as mobile homes, boats, and unlicensed vehicles, return the tax bill to the county tax office along with a copy of the Leave & Earnings Statement (LES) that was issued closest to the January 1 prior to the date of the tax bill.

 To qualify for an exemption of motor vehicle taxes, remit a copy of your Leave & Earnings Statement (LES) to the county tax office.
 The statement should be for the month and year in which you register the vehicle and must include your Estimated Time of Separation (ETS) date and a home of record other than North Carolina.
-Please note that the active duty service member's name must appear on the title of the vehicle.
-The military exemption cannot be applied to leased vehicles.

 Military spouses may also qualify for exemption if their home of record is the same as the service member’s.
 In addition to providing a copy of the LES as described above, spouses must provide a copy of their military I.D. card and a copy of their out of state driver’s license, voter registration card or most current state tax return.